Cosmo-Tech/cosmotech-api-javascript-client/docs/ScenarioApi.md

 - **Accept**: Not defined

-## removeScenarioAccessControl
+## removeAllUsersOfScenario

-> removeScenarioAccessControl(organizationId, workspaceId, scenarioId, identityId)
+> removeAllUsersOfScenario(organizationId, workspaceId, scenarioId)

-Remove the specified access from the given Organization Scenario
+Remove all users from the Scenario specified

 ### Example